 It also created a class of ultra-rich professionals who want more individual liberties.
 They live in urban areas since that's where most of the jobs are.
 In 2017, almost 60 percent of the population lived in urban areas.
 In the 1980s, it was just 20 percent.

 Local governments are charged with providing social services but aren't allowed to tax to fund them.
 As a result, families are forced to save.
 China doesn't offer benefits to people who've moved from the farms to the cities to work.
 Interest rates have been low, so families don't receive much return on their savings.
 As a result, they don't spend much.
 That keeps domestic demand low and slows growth.

-Chinese leaders must take steps to boost domestic demand from its 1.37 billion people.
-A strong consumer market would allow China to rely less on exports.
-It must diversify into a more market-based economy.
+Chinese leaders have taken steps to boost domestic demand from its 1.37 billion people.
+A strong consumer market allows China to rely less on exports.
+It is diversifying into a more market-based economy.
 This means relying less on state-owned, and more on privately-owned, companies to reap the rewards of a competitive environment.

 To boost growth, China needs more innovative companies.
 These only come from entrepreneurship.
 State-owned companies make up 25 percent of total industrial output, down from 75 percent in 1970.
 But China must do even better.

 China's leaders realize they must reform the economy.
 To that end, President Xi Jinping authorized the “Made in China 2025” plan.
 It recommends advances in technology, specifically big data, aircraft engines, and clean cars.
 China has become a world leader in solar technology.
 It is cutting back on exports, including steel and coal production.

 The worst risk is the ticking time bomb within the nation's financial system.
 Banks are state-funded and owned.
 This means the government sets interest rates and approves loans.
 They pay low-interest rates on deposits so they can lend cheaply to state-owned businesses.
 As a result, banks have channeled government funds into an unknown number of projects that may not be profitable.